mzietz/HalloApp/readme.md

 1. import_words.py helps parsing data and puts it into json format.

 2. naverparser.py scrapes the naver german-korean dictionary for a translation of a given german word.
 While it automates the process of getting all the translation of a list of german vocabulary, it still requires manual corrections for alot of the translations.
-The reason for this is the sometimes questionable translations of the dictionary and also just selecting the first (most common?) translation of the given word, which is not always the targeting translation.
+The reason for this is the sometimes questionable translations of the dictionary and also just selecting the first (most common?) translation of the given word, which is not always the translation we want.

 ### Acknowledgments

-Vocabulary was taken from official Goethe institute vocabulary list for language level A1, A2 and B1 respectivly.
+Vocabulary was taken from official Goethe institute vocabulary list for language level A1, A2 and B1 respectively.